ROCm/Experimental_ROC/distro_install_scripts/OpenSUSE/Leap_15/src_install/README.md

-## Tools to Install ROCm 2.0.0 on Fedora 29 From Source
+## Tools to Install ROCm 2.0.0 on OpenSUSE Leap 15 From Source
-The scripts in this directory will download, build, and install ROCm 2.0.0 from source on Fedora 29.
+The scripts in this directory will download, build, and install ROCm 2.0.0 from source on OpenSUSE Leap 15.
 These scripts will download the source code for the ROCm software from AMD's public repositories, build the software locally, and install it onto your system in a desired location.
 These scripts assume a fresh system install, so, by default, they will attempt to add system-wide packages that are required for building the various ROCm projects.